rhysma/AWSResources/cloudpractitioner.md

   * Private "on prem" - Cloud-like platform in a private datacenter.
 Scalable like AWS but in your own datacenter.
   * Hybrid - You're leveraging the public cloud but the public cloud applications work in tandem with a private cloud within their own datacenter.

-#### Cloud Computing Scenarios
-* Scenario 1
-   * Company A - Runs several production workloads within its datacenter.
-They use VMware to manage the infrastructure in the datacenter.
-They want to use AWS and integrate it in with their some of their datacenter workload (using the two in tandem).
-   * Which cloud deployment model would this company be following?
-      * Hybrid Cloud

-* Scenario 2
-   * Company B - They are trying to decice whether to fund a new line of business and look at ways to monetize a new emerging technology.
-The new line of business will require some new infrastructure, beyond what they currently have.
-   * What benefit of cloud computing would be most relevant to Company B?
-      * Pay as you go

-* Scenario 3
-   * Company C - They have a new CTO at their insurance company.
-This is a medium-sized business.
-They are considering moving to the cloud instead of colocating servers (which means they are renting space in another datacenter).
-They want to make sure they have the maximum control of their cloud servers and they want to that for security and compliance reasons.
-   * In this case, what cloud computing model would they need to leverage?
-      * Infrastructure as a Service (Iaas)

 #### Domain 1 Study Questions